 Maybe not, but it's still not entirely clear how fireworks affect environmental or human health.
-While they haven't been linked to any widespread outbreaks of disease, it's not always easy to pin down why someone developed hypothyroidism, anemia or cancer.
+While they haven't been linked to any widespread disease, it's not always easy to pin down why someone developed hypothyroidism, anemia or cancer.

 What we do know is that, although they're fleeting and infrequent, fireworks shows spray out a toxic concoction that rains down quietly into lakes, rivers and bays throughout the country.
 Many of the chemicals in fireworks are also persistent in the environment, meaning they stubbornly sit there instead of breaking down.
 That's how mercury from coal emissions winds up in fish, and it's how DDT thinned bald eagles' eggshells in the '70s.
 There's scant evidence that fireworks are having similar effects, but the possibility has been enough to raise concern in many communities.